NRCan/CanFlood/docs/source/tutorials.rst

 .. image:: /_static/tutorials_6_11_img_1.jpg

 To make this workspace more friendly, ensure the ‘dikes’ and ‘dike_influence_zones’ layers are at the top of the layers panel.
-Now apply the following CanFlood styles (Load these styles onto your profile using the Plugins>CanFlood>Add Styles tool described in Section 5.4.4) to each of these layers:
+Now apply the following CanFlood styles [31]_ to each of these layers:

   • *dikes*: ‘arrow black’
   • *dike_influence_zones*: ‘fill red transparent’